 Project members and funding

-The project’s lead cheif investigator is dr Katie Wright, La Trobe University, Melbourne, Australia.
+The project’s lead chief investigator is dr Katie Wright, La Trobe University, Melbourne, Australia.
 Contributing researchers are Professor Shurlee Swain, Australian Catholic University, Melbourne, Australia and Professor Johanna Sköld, Child Studies, Linköping University.
 The project is financed by the 'Transforming Human Societies' Research Focus Area (RFA), La Trobe University.